 This series is going to walk through the basics, the fundamentals, and work through the introductions needed to help in starting your personal finance journey.
 Once we go through the basics together, you’ll develop, hone, and perfect your own style.
 You’ll have your signature way of dealing with all things related to money.

 Before you can get to where you want to go, you’ve got to figure out where you are.
 Be honest.
-There’s a saying “that which gets measured improves” which is really helpful for this first critical step.
-Don’t be afraid to ask yourself the hard questions of yourself and your financial situation.
-Ask a close friend, parent, spouse, etc., and ask them for their honest assessment of you (just don’t get mad when they give you some constructive feedback 🙂
+The saying “that which gets measured improves” is really helpful for this first, critical step.
+My friend, don’t be afraid to ask hard questions about yourself and your financial situation.
+Ask a close friend, parent, spouse, etc., and ask them for their honest assessment of you (just don’t get mad when they give you some constructive feedback!)

 - Do I have a plan for my finances?
 How much do I even make each month?